 Update on Our Hurricane Response

-If you applied for assistance unrelated to a disaster, we are working as quickly as possible to process your case.
-Please reach out to your case manager directly or casemanagement@southersmoke.org for any updates.
-We appreciate your patience during this challenging time.
-We are committed to serving you as soon as possible and look forward to the opportunity to assist you.
+If you applied for assistance unrelated to these disasters, we are working as quickly as possible to process your case.
+Please reach out to your case manager directly or casemanagement@southernsmoke.org for any updates.
+Thank you for your patience during this time of unprecedented volume.

-We are so grateful for the outpouring of support, and thanks to generous donors, to date we have granted $71,200 to 59 F+B workers affected by Hurricanes Helene and Milton with more than 3,000 applications in process.
+We are so grateful for the outpouring of support, and thanks to generous donors, to date we have granted $699,500 to 487 F+B workers affected by Hurricanes Helene and Milton.

 Ikimi Dubose